cckssr/openbis-fork/ui-admin/src/js/components/database/new-forms/BUSINESS_LOGIC_DOCUMENTATION.md

 ### 2. Entity Identification
 - Each form is identified by `entityPermId` (permanent ID)
 - Entity types are mapped through `objectTypeToEntityKindMap`
-- Forms maintain version information for conflict detection
+- Forms maintain version information for conflict detection (not yet implemented, actually `lastModificationDate` is used for conflicts resolution)

 ### 3. Data Integrity
 - All form data must be validated before save operations